 For customers who prefer to go into a local bank branch for help or do their banking, CIT Bank won’t be a good option for you.
 CIT Bank does have local retail branches, but the fees and interest rates for the retail accounts reflect the higher overhead costs.
 If you are looking for the best rates and lowest fees, you will have to stick with online-only where they will pass the savings on to you.

-If you are trying to decide between the CIT Savings Builder or the CIT Money Market account, my recommendation is to open whichever account has the highest interest rate currently.
+When deciding between the CIT Savings Builder or the CIT Money Market account, my recommendation is to open whichever account has the highest interest rate currently.
 If the rates change, opening a second account at CIT Bank is extremely fast once you are an existing customer and transferring funds between accounts is quick and easy.